Ronald Fairbairn: Work

+From 1927 to 1935, Fairbairn lectured in psychology at the University of Edinburgh whilst independently practising analysis.

 In 1931, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Drever, Edwin Bramwell, Sir Godfrey Hilton Thomson and Robert Alexander Fleming.

 On the basis of his writings, he became an associate member of the British Psychoanalytical Society in 1931, becoming a full member in 1939.
 Fairbairn, though somewhat isolated in that he spent his entire career in Edinburgh, had a profound influence on British Object Relations and the relational schools.
 Fairbairn was one of the theory-builders for the Middle Group (now called the Independent Group) psychoanalysts.
 The Independent Group contained analysts who identified with neither the Kleinians nor the Anna Freudians.
 They were more concerned with the relationships between people than with the "drives" within them.